Wil-JSD/SoundTouch/README.md

 # SoundTouch
 SoundTouch deleverables

 With the installer (SoundTouchV01-x86_64-1.0.0-Installer) the windows app can be installed.
-The app run with admin rights.
+The app runs with admin rights.
 Android app could be stored (50 Mb) as a release.
 Also it could be asked for via jsd@kpnmail.nl and wetransfer.
 For questions please mail to jsd@kpnmail.nl.